agreif/pinspot/README.md

 * cleanup dot-directory on the remote server (`~/.pinspot`)

-### Why the funny name 'pinspot'?
+### Why the name 'pinspot'?

 Why not?
-Sounds funny and caught me at the first thaught :)
+Sounds funny and caught me at the first thought :)